There are many leaders in the world who revolutionized the world by their great decisions, ideas, hard work, and great vision. This blog contains info

 His life journey started from 304 BC to 232 BC.
 Ashoka or Asoka was another Gupta dynasty Emperor of India who was given the title of ‘The Great.’
 He was a grandson of the Gupta dynasty’s founder, Chandragupta Maurya.
 Asoka the Great was the last emperor of the Maurya empire, ruling from 269 BC.
 He, too, made significant conquests, and his kingdom included nearly the whole Indian subcontinent.

 He was a gentle and a people leader.
 Following the terrible Kalinga War, he was so touched and grieved by the suffering that he abdicated his kingdom and all his wealth and converted to Buddhism.
 Today, he is recognized as a prominent Buddhist advocate who preached Buddhist principles and lessons from Buddha’s life to the people.

 Alexander, The Great

 His life journey started from 356 BC to 323 BC.
 Alexander the Great, often known as the “Man Who Conquered the World,” is widely regarded as the greatest military leader of all time.
 His leadership style, great presence of mind, battles, vision are still being praised in the books of history.

 He was born in 356 BC and controlled the greatest empire in history by the age of 33, stretching from Greece to Egypt to India.
 He was the King of Macedonia, and he was maybe the finest military leader that ever lived.
 He accomplished the great feat of uniting numerous Greek city-states.
 He was unbeaten in combat until he died of malaria in 323 BC.
-His strengths were his insight, vision, and global influence, and a strong military.
+His strengths were his insight, vision, global influence, and strong military.